-The Yum-Yum continuation pattern is a unique price action trading setup from the Ultimate Trading Guide by John R. Hill, George Pruitt, and Lundy Hill.
-This book is one of my favorite sources for price action trading ideas.
-If I’m a book analyst, I would issue a “strong buy” for this book for its variety of sound price-based trading ideas.
+The Yum-Yum continuation pattern is a unique price action setup from the Ultimate Trading Guide by John R. Hill, George Pruitt, and Lundy Hill.
+This book is an excellent source of price action trading ideas.
+If you’re looking for inspiration beyond trading indicators, check out this book for its wide variety of price-based trading concepts.

 Trading Rules – Yum-Yum Continuation Pattern